The Ogre (1996 film)

 The Ogre (Der Unhold) is a 1996 French-German-British war drama film directed by Volker Schlöndorff and starring John Malkovich, Gottfried John, Marianne Sägebrecht, Volker Spengler, Heino Ferch, Dieter Laser and Armin Mueller-Stahl.
 It was written by Jean-Claude Carrière and Schlöndorff, based on the novel The Erl-King by Michel Tournier.
-The story follows a simple man who recruits children to be Nazis in the belief that he is protecting them.

 Plot

 Abel Tiffauges (Malkovich) is a simple Frenchman at the start of World War II who loves animals and children.
 The first part of the film recalls his childhood at a sadistic Catholic school for boys where he prays to Saint Christopher that the school, which he sees as a prison, be burned down.
 By chance, while Abel is being disciplined for spilling lamp oil on the chapel floor, his friend Nestor accidentally sets fire to the building, burning it down as he wished.
 From that day on, Abel is convinced that fate is on his side, and that it will protect him from anything.

 In 1940, Abel works as a car mechanic in Paris.
 His hobby is photography, and he befriends and photographs the local children.
 However, on one occasion a girl named Martine takes his camera; he tells her off and upsets her.
 She then falsely accuses him of assaulting her.
 The police believe her, and he is put on trial.
 Fortunately for Abel, Germany has invaded France, and soldiers are urgently needed on the front.
 As a punishment for his supposed crime, he is conscripted to the army to fight off the invaders.